loriepeach1/14_javascript/.ipynb_checkpoints/README-checkpoint.md

 * Append all values from the dataset to the table.

-* In this example, thre is no transformation of the data and the search must match the string.
+* In this example, there is no transformation of the data and the search must match the string.
 Things to include in the future:
 *** Date formats.
 *** Upper case state and country codes.
 *** Camel case cities.